 The Portfolio must not exceed 4500 words (i.e. approximately 10 pages of single-spaced text), and should be no smaller than 12 point font.
 The one-page statements from the two endorsers are not included in the word count.
 ALL other supporting information including student comments and any additional letters of support must be included in the word count.
+Please note, if you intend to include screenshots in your portfolio, ensure that the word count of the text within the screenshots is also included in the total word count.
 Additional material may not be submitted.
 While guidance and feedback may be sought from others, the task of writing the portfolio must be completed by the applicant.
 Applicants should take care not to include personal or sensitive information about their colleagues and students in their Portfolio.

-Applications are to be submitted electronically to the TEAs Secretary, no later than the close of business on the day applications are due.
+Applications are to be submitted electronically to the TEAs Secretary, Emma Smyth, no later than the close of business on the day applications are due.
 Hard copies are not required.
 Electronic applications must comprise (i) a single collated PDF of the application form, two endorser statements, and the applicant's Teaching Portfolio; and (ii) an electronic MS Word copy of the Teaching Portfolio only for verification of the word count.